ShreyaThapa/v2-ach-api-docs/source/includes/transfer/_introduction.md

 `Authorization: Bearer {access_token_here}`

-Requests that require an client_id and client_secret are passed in the JSON request body for `POST` requests.
+Requests that require a client_id and client_secret can be sent using the `application/x-www-form-urlencoded` Content-Type or via a JSON body with the `application/json` Content-Type.

 ### API Host
 **Production:** https://api.dwolla.com